khaledYS/ay-player/README.md

 well, I always wanted that fancy keyboard shortcuts and the ultimate control of the video with settings and all of that thing. and here is it. a video player with keyboard shortcuts and fancy futures.
-Wanna give it a [Try](https://ay-player.netlify.app/player)
+Wanna give it a [Try](https://ay-player.netlify.app/player)!?.

 <br>

 # USING
-first navigate to [https://ay-player.netlify.app/player](https://ay-player.netlify.app/player). to use it the keyboard shortcuts, follow next.
+first navigate to [https://ay-player.netlify.app/player](https://ay-player.netlify.app/player). to use the keyboard shortcuts, follow next.

 ## Keyboard shortcuts
 // skipping